ACSG-64/distributed-ga-framework/README.md

 _Check the `coordinator/main.py` file for a simple demo on how to set up the components._

 ### Worker
-At a minimum, you need to create your custom evaluator class inheriting the `IExperiment` _interface_ where its method, `evaluate_sample`, will be called by the local coordinator when a sample is ready to be evaluated.
+At a minimum, you need to create your custom evaluator class implementing the `IExperiment` _interface_ where its method, `evaluate_sample`, will be called by the local coordinator when a sample is ready to be evaluated.

-After evaluating the sample, call `_next`
+After evaluating the sample, call `_next`.
+Feel free to check an example of this in the `worker/experimenter/evaluators/my_evaluator.py` file.

 _Check the `worker/main.py` file for a simple demo on how to set up the components._